 6. Material charges in the accounts - In 2017/18 we received a contribution of £1.1 million for housing rent charges set in excess of the rent standard including an interest element of £0.1 million.
-This is held in earmarked reserves.
+This was allocated to earmarked reserves at 31 March 2018.
 We also received £1.0 million as part of a successful grant application to facilitate unlocking land for housing development sites.
-This is a capital grant and held in capital grants unapplied.
-There were no material charges in the accounts for 2016/17.
+This is a capital grant and was held in capital grants unapplied at 31 March 2018.
+In 2018/19 there were revaluation losses net of revaluation reversals relating to our land and building values charged to the Comprehensive Income & Expenditure Statement amounting to £1.9 million - mainly in relation to town centre holdings.
+Revenue expenditure funded from capital under statute was higher in 2018/19 at £3.8 million - mainly due to a contribution of £1.25 million to education in Kingskerswell and Kingsteignton.